MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-hub.md

 ms.reviewer: tzgitlin
 ms.service: data-explorer
 ms.topic: how-to
-ms.date: 07/28/2021
+ms.date: 03/21/2021
 ms.localizationpriority: high

-# Customer intent: As a database administrator, I want to ingest data into Azure Data Explorer from an event hub, so I can analyze streaming data.
+# Customer intent: As a database administrator, I want to ingest data into Azure Data Explorer from an Event Hub, so I can analyze streaming data.
 ---

 # Ingest data from Event Hub into Azure Data Explorer